Special reception needs of vulnerable groups

 Another important problem in the reception system has also been pointed out: the classification of residential structures for minors.
 The lack of a shared name, which makes it possible to clearly identify the organisational and structural peculiarities of residential services, inevitably affects the effectiveness of monitoring activities and the quality of interventions, given the difficulty of finding detailed information on the type of structure in which the minor is placed[38].

-Given the recent significant increase of arrivals, whereas the capacity of the child care system has increased only slightly in previous years, public authorities, especially in larger cities, have been struggling to find suitable places to accommodate minors and often lacking financial resources to fund these facilities.
+Given the recent significant increase of arrivals, whereas the capacity of the childcare system has increased only slightly in previous years, public authorities, especially in larger cities, have been struggling to find suitable places to accommodate minors and often lacking financial resources to fund these facilities.
 In an attempt to cope with this new emergency, the Government launched a number of interventions.

 • The contribution paid by the Ministry of the Interior to Municipalities that host at their expense unaccompanied foreign minors (not within SAI projects) has been increased from a maximum of 45 euros per day to 60 euros per day, for each day of presence of the child.
 This quantity was also set as an auction basis for the activation of new first reception facilities.[39]
 This intervention was widely requested and shared with the associations of Municipalities, struggling with the high costs related to the reception of children in specialised communities.
 The National Association of Italian Municipalities (ANCI) had requested the funding of at least 4,000 additional SAI places for minors, deemed strongly necessary, but the proposal was rejected several times by both the Parliament and the Government.[40]

-• On 4 August 2022, the Ministry of Interior published a public notice for the submission of projects for the activation of temporary centres functioning as “regional hubs for unaccompanied foreign minors”, for a total of 1,000 new places to be financed through the AMIF fund, starting on 1 January 2023.[33]
+• On 4 August 2022, the Ministry of Interior published a public call for the submission of projects for the activation of temporary centres functioning as “regional hubs for unaccompanied foreign minors”, for a total of 1,000 new places to be financed through the AMIF fund, starting on 1 January 2023.[41]
 The list of the 15 projects to be financed was published only in May 2023.
 It is not yet clear where these centres will be located and which is going to be their capacity.
 The operating period for these projects has been redefined and will cover the timeframe between 1 July 2023 and 9 January 2026.
-The activation of regional hubs for unaccompanied minors is an initiative shared with ANCI, aimed at equipping local territories with facilities that can function as bearings that amortise the continuous arrival of minors, giving time to the municipalities to find definitive solutions of reception.[34]
+The activation of regional hubs for unaccompanied minors is an initiative shared with ANCI, aimed at equipping local territories with facilities that can function as bearings that amortise the continuous arrival of minors, giving time to the municipalities to find definitive solutions of reception.[42]

-• Lastly, the Government has ordered that the communities authorised or accredited for the reception of unaccompanied minors under 14 can derogate from the parameters of capacity provided by local and national rules, in the maximum extent of 25% of the assigned places.[37]
+• Lastly, the Government ordered that the communities authorised or accredited for the reception of unaccompanied minors under 14 can derogate from the parameters of capacity provided by local and national rules, in the maximum extent of 25% of the assigned places.[44]

 SAI